wojtekmaj/react-calendar/README.md

 ## Demo

-Minimal demo page is included in sample directory.
+A minimal demo page can be found in `sample` directory.

 [Online demo](http://projects.wojtekmaj.pl/react-calendar/) is also available!